pismo-foss/istiops/README.md

 ## Global flags

-You can specify a custom path to you `kubeconfig` file or a specific kube-context from it by using respective the global flags: `--kubeconfig` and `--context`:
+You can specify a custom path to your `kubeconfig` file or a specific kube-context from it by using respective the global flags: `--kubeconfig` and `--context`:

 ```
 istiops traffic show \